maxphillipsdev/maxphillipsdev/README.md

 <p align='center'>I'm a first year economics & computer science student at UNSW. 🌊</p>
 <p align='center'>I am currently working as a software developer at <a href='https://www.pit-m3d.com/983-2/'> PITM3D </a> and I recently finished a DevOps internship with <a h ref='https://solarmonkey.nl'>SolarMonkey.</a></p>

+<p align='center'>This repository also includes my personal blog, which is a JamStack website built using GatsbyJS, Tailwind, TypeScript and Sanity CMS.
+Feel free to take a look!</p>

 ## 🛠 Some favourite tools

 ### _Languages / Frameworks_